Tutein House: Tutein family

 Friederich Tutein died in 1853.
-Ferdinand Tutein and his wife took over the first-floor apart,ent.
+Ferdinand Tutein and his wife took over the first-floor apartment.
 In 1853, he also purchased Helsingørgade Sugar Refinery.

 Ferdinand Tutein's property was home to 19 residents at the 1860 census.
 Ferdinand Tutein resided on the first floor with his wife Josephine Tutein f.
-Sibone. their daughter Josepha Anna Maria Tutein, a housekeeper, husjomfru Emma Louise Marie Adolphensen, a maid, a female cook, ywp male servants, a coachman and a concierge.
+Sibone, their daughter Josepha Anna Maria Tutein, a housekeeper, husjomfru Emma Louise Marie Adolphensen, a maid, a female cook, two male servants, a coachman and a concierge.
 Daniel Frederik Eschricht. a professor of anatomy and physiology, resided on the ground floor with his wife Mariane (née Petit), a maid and the lodger Ludvig August Nissen, a clothing retailer, resided in the basement with two employees and an apprentice.